What is Lumbar Disc Disease (Herniated Disc)?

 - Ruptured or herniated disc.
 As the disc continues to break down, or with continued stress on the spine, the inner nucleus pulposus may actually rupture out from the annulus.
 This is a ruptured, or herniated, disc.
 The fragments of disc material can then press on the nerve roots located just behind the disc space.
 This can cause pain, weakness, numbness, or changes in sensation.

 Most disc herniations happen in the lower lumbar spine, especially between the fourth and fifth lumbar vertebrae and between the fifth lumbar vertebra and the first sacral vertebra (the L4-5 and L5-S1 levels).
+If you or a loved one may be suffering from lumbar disc disease, connect with our team at 269.556.1990 or online, here.

 What causes lumbar disc disease?